fraserdominicdavid/geotech-pandas/docs/user-guide/basics.rst

 The ``point_id`` represents the ID or the group where each observation or soil layer belongs to.
 Whereas, the ``bottom`` column represents the bottom depths of these observations.

-If you try to access :py:class:`~pandas.DataFrame.geotech` with the following :external:py:class:`~pandas.DataFrame`,
+If you try to access :class:`~pandas.DataFrame.geotech` with the following :external:class:`~pandas.DataFrame`,

 .. ipython:: python
     :okexcept: